dakom/react-pixi-renderer/README.md

 ## How to Install

-NPM
+### NPM

 `npm install react-pixi-renderer`

-CDN (external browser)
+### CDN

-`<script src="//unpkg.com/react-pixi-renderer/dist/react-pixi-renderer.min.js"></script>`
+`<script src="//unpkg.com/react-pixi-renderer/dist/react-pixi-renderer.browser-production.js"></script>`

-_note: if loading externally, everything will be on globals via `ReactPixi`. e.g. ReactPixi.ReactPixi, ReactPixi.Text, ReactPixi.Container, etc_
+_Everything will be on globals via `ReactPixi` e.g. ReactPixi.ReactPixi, ReactPixi.Text, ReactPixi.Container, etc_

-_additionally, since JSX requires transpilation, you'll need to use the string keys for each component.
-See [src/tests/external-browser](src/tests/external-browser) for example._
-_it is *highly* recommended to use a bundler like fuse-box or webpack instead!_
+### DEPENDENCIES

+The library is stripped of dependencies since it only makes sense in an environment that already has PIXI and React loaded.

+However, there is an additional package `react-reconciler` which is currently waiting for a [PR merge](https://github.com/facebook/react/pull/10758).

+For now, it's included here in `temp_modules` and you must import that in the consuming app as well.

 ## Usage